 - Weeding Tools

 How to Make a Snowflake Pillow Cover

-We are going to begin with Cricut Design Space.
-I created a file that you are welcome to use and you can find that here.
+We are going to begin with the design in Cricut Design Space.
 Just remember my project is an 18-inch pillow.
 If your pillow dimensions are different you will need to resize the project.
 Or you can create your own design using snowflakes of your choosing.

 Follow the prompts of Cricut Design Space and cut the images out of Flocked Heat Transfer Vinyl.
 Since we are working with iron-on make sure to mirror your mat before cutting and place the heat transfer vinyl shiny side down on the cutting mat.